TNTU-F-12-internship/rs-content/content/en/blog/post-3.md

 {{ partial "image-srcset.html" . }}
 ```

-Information about the image is specified by parameters in the md file with the content:
+Information about the image is specified by parameters in the markdown file with the content:
 ```
 ---
 src: "/content-images/ict-security-short.jpg"